see ANNE BlOUNT

 JOANNA LOWDHAM (c.1404-June 20, 1501)

 Joanna Lowdham was the only daughter of John Lowdham of Lowdham, Suffolk, and Frenze, Norfolk and Joan Kelvedon.
 From her mother, she inherited “the manor of Kelvedon Hall in Brakested,” called elsewhere Easterford Manor, Kelvedon, Essex.
-She married first Thomas Heveningham, who died before 1422.
+She married Thomas Heveningham (d. before 1422).
 Her second husband was Ralph Blennerhassett of Blennerhassett, Cumberland (d.
 November 17, 1475).
 They had one son, John (1423-November 27, 1510).
-What is remarkable about this?
-The span of Joanna’s life.
 She was ninety-seven when she died.
 She began life in the reign of Henry IV and lived to see Henry VII win the throne from Richard III.

 see JANE UPTON